Forbidden Music

 End

-Both Mendelssohn and Weinberg were victims of National Socialism due to their Jewish origins.
-One was defamed posthumously and his memorials were demolished.
-The other had to flee Warsaw from the Nazis to the Soviet Union at the age of 19 during the German invasion of Poland in 1939.
-Dimitri Shostakovich's role in this context draws attention to the oppression and desire for annihilation that continued to characterise intellectual life in many places in the second half of the 20th century.
-Weinberg was imprisoned during the nationwide anti-Semitic campaign under Stalin in 1952/1953.
+Both Mendelssohn and Weinberg were victims of National Socialism because of their Jewish origins.
+One was posthumously defamed and his monuments were demolished.
+The other had to flee Warsaw for the Soviet Union as a 19-year-old during the German invasion of Poland in 1939 to escape the Nazis.
+Dmitri Shostakovich's role in this context draws attention to the oppression and desire for destruction that continued to shape intellectual life in many places in the second half of the 20th century: Weinberg was imprisoned during Stalin's nationwide anti-Semitic campaign in 1952/1953.
 He would probably have fallen victim to the regime if his mentor and friend Shostakovich had not stood up for him.

 Programme: